OpenSprinkler/OpenSprinkler-App/README.md

 Overview:
 ---------

 + This application interfaces with the interval program on the OpenSprinkler which is the default software available.
-The application has been tested on firmware version 2.0.0 but should be compatible with 1.8.x and newer.
+The application has been tested and compatible with firmware version 2.0.3+.

-+ The provided interface does not rely on the javascript files hosted by Ray therefore will work on a locally hosted server even without an internet connection (with the local asset option enabled, which is disabled by default).
-However an internet connection (with a properly configured web server and port forwarding) will allow you to access the application from anywhere.
+  + If you are using firmware 2.0.2 or lower please use the [2.0-master branch](https://github.com/salbahra/OpenSprinkler-Hosted-Controller/tree/2.0-master)

 + The application is written in Javascript and HTML/CSS.
+The application runs 100% within the user's browser and communicates directly with the OpenSprinkler.

 + For current discussion about the project please refer to the [forum post](http://rayshobby.net/phpBB3/viewtopic.php?f=2&t=154).